NicklasVraa/NovaOS/README.md

 This is a remake of [Linux Mint](https://linuxmint.com).
 The intention with this ISO is to provide a very minimal and optimized version of Mint with sensible defaults and a coherent experience and muted look-and-feel.
 It's based on Mint 20.3, but with the newer 5.15 kernel.
 Also check out the standalone [theme](https://github.com/NicklasVraa/Nova-galactic-theme) and [icon-pack](https://github.com/NicklasVraa/Nova-galactic-icons).

-Thank you to [penguins-eggs](https://github.com/pieroproietti/penguins-eggs) for making the process of building ISO's a little bit easier.

 |                                   |                           |
 |-----------------------------------|---------------------------|
 | ![alt](meta/desktop.png)          | ![alt](meta/applet.png)   |